Model Collapse

 Fuck AI.

 I hate the AI overview on Google searches.
-I read somewhere online that using words like ‘fuck’ are a way to remove the automatic AI overview function on the search engine—so far it works.
-The volume of writing about AI and Large Language Models is now so plentiful and dystopian and boring, that it seems impossible for me to relocate where I sourced that information from.
+I read somewhere online that using swear words are a way to remove the automatic AI overview function on the search engine—so far it works.
+The volume of writing about AI and Large Language Models is now so massive and dystopian, and boring, that it seems impossible for me to relocate where I sourced that information from.

 Somehow, there is an idealism that persists about AI.
 Mike Pepi shared on his substack that anyone repeating the propaganda that AI can be good if it is used for the right things/in the right ways is misinformed.
-I agree that it’s not used for the right things.
-However they are still misinformed, because AI was never made for doing the right things, and never will be.
+Firstly I agree that it’s not used for the right things.
+However what is interesting about what Pepi wrote not that they are misinformed, it is that AI was never made for doing the right things, and never will be.

-The zine I made—also titled: MODEL COLLAPSE—engages with the concept of model collapse while also highlighting the extractive nature of AI which consumes both our data and unfathomable amounts of Earth materials.
-MODEL COLLAPSE is an unsuccessful attempt to fuel the process of collapse (but an attempt nevertheless).
-I do this through using generative AI to create abstractions of the materials that are needed for the ongoing viability of the tech industry.
+The zine I made engages with the concept of model collapse while also highlighting AI’s extractive and exploitative nature which consumes our data and unfathomable amounts of Earth materials.
+The zine is an unsuccessful attempt to fuel the process of collapse (but an attempt nevertheless).
+Using photoshop’s generative AI—a software which requires users to consent to training the company’s AI through its use—to create abstractions of the materials that are needed for the ongoing viability of the tech industry.
 I generate images of materials such as lithium rocks and continuously take the output and feed this information back to the AI, re-training it.

 I will be selling the full zine at the “Other Worlds Zine Fair” at the Marrickville Town Hall on August 2, 2025.